fffaraz/dockerweb/README.md

 * `CATCHALL` : Set to 1 for the default app.
 Proxies all unmatched domain names to that container.
 Optional.
 One app only.
 * `WILDCARD` : Whether to also proxy all subdomains of app's domain names to that container.
 * `SSLCERT` : Request for a valid TLS/SSL certificate from letsencrypt.
+* `HTTPSONLY` : Redirect all HTTP requests to HTTPS.
 * `DOMAIN1` : Primary domain name for the app.
 * `[DOMAINS...]` : Optional additional domain names.